okbel/observable-sandbox/README.md

 - setInterval

 ## Introducing the Observable
-> A Colection that arrives over time
+> A Collection that arrives over time
 `Observable === Collection + Time`

 Observables can model